-&lt;sup>5 Annex C of the CCCS Guidelines on the Section 34 Prohibition sets out how the CCCS will determine if an agreement meets the criteria for the exclusion of individual agreements under the Third Schedule.
+5 Annex C of the CCCS Guidelines on the Section 34 Prohibition sets out how CCCS will determine if an agreement meets the criteria for the exclusion of individual agreements under the Third Schedule.

-3.9 Parties may be potential competitors if they own substitutable technologies and the licensee is not licensing its own technology, provided that it would be likely to do so in the event of a small but permanent increase in prices of the licensed technology or IP rights.
+- 3.6 Licensing agreements between competitors are agreements made between parties that, in the absence of the agreement, would have been actual or potential competitors on a relevant market. - 3.7 Restraints in licensing agreements between competitors may harm competition if they facilitate, or amount to price fixing, market sharing or output limitation.
+Such restraints may also harm competition if they adversely affect the licensee's ability or incentive to carry out independent R&D. This may occur, for example, where undertakings transfer competing technologies to each other and impose a reciprocal obligation to provide each other exclusively with future improvements of their respective technologies. - 3.8 Parties may be considered as actual competitors on the technology market if they are either already licensing substitutable technology rights, or one of them is already licensing its technology rights and the other enters the technology market by granting a licence for competing technology rights. - 3.9 Parties may be potential competitors if they own substitutable technologies and the licensee is not licensing its own technology, provided that it would be likely to do so in the event of a small but permanent increase in prices of the licensed technology or IP rights.
 In assessing the likelihood of potential substitutability of a technology, the stage of standardisation may be a material factor for consideration.
 In particular, while a standard is being developed, alternative technologies can still compete for inclusion in a standard.
 Therefore, such alternative technologies are considered to be substitutable.
-However, once a technology has been chosen and the standard has been set, competing technologies and companies may face a barrier to entry and may potentially be excluded from the market.
+However, once a technology has been chosen and the standard has been set, competing technologies and undertakings may face a barrier to entry and may potentially be excluded from the market.
 In other words, these competing technologies may no longer be deemed as viable substitutes once the standard is established.